 Uses standard Brita filters

 Like all pitchers that use a standard Brita filter, this is NSF/ANSI 42-certified to reduce aesthetic contaminants and odor, like chlorine, as well as NSF/ANSI 53-certified to reduce three substances that can have adverse health effects: cadmium, copper, and mercury.
-If you want reduction of other substances, the Brita Longlast filter can also be used, a more expensive model that's WQA-certified to reduce lead, asbestos, and other substances in addition to mercury.
+If you want reduction of other substances, the Brita Elite filter can also be used, a more expensive model that lasts around 120 gallons and is NSF- and WQA-certified to reduce chlorine for taste and odor, lead, mercury, cadmium, and particulates (class VI).

 Capacity: 5 cups | Certified By: NSF | Contaminants Filtered: Chlorine, cadmium, copper, mercury, and more